-Buxton Blue is a russet-coloured blue cheese, with light blue veins made in Buxton, Derbyshire, England.
+Buxton Blue is a russet-coloured Protected Designation of Origin (PDO) cheese with light blue veins.

 It is cylinder shaped, with a tangy but mild taste.
 The more the cheese ages, the creamier the texture gets.
 The rind is edible.

-The cheeses are made from cow’s milk that comes mostly from the areas of Derbyshire, Nottinghamshire and Staffordshire.
-The milk can come from Shropshire and Cheshire during shortages.
+Buxton Blue is made from pasteurized cow’s milk that comes mostly from the areas of Derbyshire, Nottinghamshire and Staffordshire.
+(The PDO specifications allow the milk to come from Shropshire and Cheshire during shortages.)

 Fat content of 45%.